 Game Preview: Iowa Wild at Texas Stars

-The Iowa Wild head to H-E-B Center at Cedar Park to take on the Texas Stars in the first game of a weekend set on Friday at 7 p.m.
+The Iowa Wild close out a weekend set against the Texas Stars at H-E-B Center at Cedar Park on Saturday at 7 p.m.

 ALL-TIME SERIES